 I’m an alum--How can I get involved?

 If you are interested in being interviewed for the project, please share your information here.
 Even if you were not out or did not identify as LGBTQIA while at Princeton we are still very much interested in interviewing you!

-The first round of oral history interviews will take place in July and August 2017.
-Interview locations for the summer of 2017 are: Princeton University, Atlanta, New York City, Philadelphia and Los Angeles.
+The first round of oral history interviews occurred in summer of 2017.
+Interview locations were: Princeton University, New York City, Philadelphia, Washington D.C., Florida, St. Louis, Minneapolis, San Francisco and Los Angeles.
 Additional locations may be added depending on concentrations of alums and funding, so please let us know if you are willing to participate in an interview regardless of where you live.
-Interview locations in summer of 2018 will include Chicago and hopefully many others.
+We in the process of fund-raising in hopes of continuing interviews in the summer of 2018.

 If you are not interested in being interviewed but want to help in other ways, we welcome your support in helping us to recruit interviewees and donating to the project to help us expand the project this year and going forward.